Fighter Profile:

 They met again that December in an eagerly anticipated rematch.
 Fury fought with renewed focus, but Usyk’s timing and accuracy once again shone through.
 In another razor-close contest, the judges returned a unanimous decision in Usyk’s favour—confirming his supremacy and handing Fury his first professional defeat.

-Join Gala for Unmissable Boxing Hospitality
+Join Gala for Unmissable VIP Boxing Hospitality

 There’s no better way to witness greatness than from the heart of the action with Gala’s VIP boxing packages.
 Whether you’re entertaining clients or treating yourself to a once-in-a-lifetime experience, our boxing hospitality options offer unbeatable views, luxury catering, and unrivalled access to all the biggest fights.